jiataoxiang/shareex/phase2/README.md

 #### Favourite a post

 User can favorite a post of others' by clicking the `Favourite` button  located on the right side of the post page.
 After clicking this button, the button will become transparent, and it cannot be clicked again.
 Notice: user will not be able to report or favourite his/her own post.

+## Special features

+- All pages support mobile device display.
+Elements on page are set to change depending on screen sizes.
+- Dark and light theme: are remembered as user change it.
+In next login the same color theme is displayed for the user.